Financial Planning for Chronic Kidney Disease Patients

 Additional Resources

-We've gathered a few additional resources that can provide extra help navigating the financial landscape of chronic kidney disease and dialysis treatment.
+Additional resources can provide extra help navigating the financial landscape of chronic kidney disease and dialysis treatment.

 • American Association of Kidney Patients (AAKP): Their mission is to improve kidney patients' lives and long-term outcomes through education, advocacy, patient engagement and fostering patient communities.
 They have resources focused on the financial aspects of treatment.